 Hattie Carthan, Brooklyn’s tree saviour

 It appears that the oldest tree in the borough — among, as Betty Smith well knows, the many, many trees that grow in Brooklyn — is undetermined.
-I read one assertion that the oldest tree was near Macdougal and Rockaway Ave in Bed-Stuy, but I’ve been to that corner and I don’t know which tree that could possibly be.
+Most likely it sits in Prospect Park which contains most of the borough’s remaining natural forest — about 100 acres.

 Hangin’ around with New York’s oldest and most legendary elm